citusdata/citus_docs/ref_arch/multi_tenant.rst

 Citus allows users to write multi-tenant applications as if they are connecting to a single PostgreSQL database, when in fact the database is a horizontally scalable cluster of machines.
 Client code requires minimal modifications and can continue to use full SQL capabilities.

 This guide takes a sample multi-tenant application and describes how to model it for scalability with Citus.
 Along the way we examine typical challenges for multi-tenant applications like per-tenant customization, isolating tenants from noisy neighbors, and scaling hardware to accommodate more data.
-PostgreSQL and Citus provide the tools to handle these challenges, so let's get building.
+PostgreSQL and Citus provide all the tools needed to handle these challenges, so let's get building.

 Let's Make an App – Ad Analytics
 --------------------------------

 We'll build the back-end for an application that tracks online advertising performance and provides an analytics dashboard on top.
-It's a natural fit for a multi-tenant application because user requests for data concern one company at a time.
+It's a natural fit for a multi-tenant application because user requests for data concern one (their own) company at a time.
+Code for the full example application is `available <https://github.com/citusdata/citus-example-ad-analytics>`_ on Github.

 Let's start by considering a simplified schema for this application.
 The application must keep track of multiple companies, each of which runs advertising campaigns.
 Campaigns have many ads, and each ad has associated records of its clicks and impressions.